adform/adform-tracking-ios-sdk/README.md

     [[AdformTrackingSDK sharedInstance] sendTrackPoint:trackPoint];
 ````

-If want to send only part of available product data, you can avoid using big init method by setting those properties manually after creating an object with default initializer.
+If you want to send only part of available product data, you can avoid using big init method by setting those properties manually after creating an object with default initializer.
 ````objc
     TrackPoint *trackPoint = [[TrackPoint alloc] initTrackPoint:Tracking_ID];